TheDevsIsHere/FreeEpicGames/README.md

 https://user-images.githubusercontent.com/99741291/234260233-74251cab-b305-4c05-81c5-348b39994423.mp4

 # ⚠️Status⚠️
-Currently working with no problem
+Currently working with no problem.

 # Description
 Reminds you if there are free giveaways released by epic.
-**This exe will only work on Window 10 and Window 11.**
+> **This exe will only work on Window 10 and Window 11.**

 # Requirements
 - ~~Have a pc with internet access~~